salacika/DE1SQL/SQL4/README.md

     - orderDate

-* Upload on GitHub in HW4 folder the solution
+* Upload the solution on GitHub in folder called HW4
 * Submit GitHub link to moodle when you are ready